 Unfortunately, the Help menu items related to SageMath, as well as many others, were not active as of when this document was written.
-However, you are in a position to type in SageMath commands, such as the command to draw a graph of $y = x^2$ below.
+You are now in a position to type in SageMath commands, such as the command to draw a graph of $y = x^2$ below.